-Actuarial cost method Entry age normal

-Amortization method Level percentage of payroll, closed

-Amortization period 20-year closed period as of June 30, 2017

-Asset valuation method Market value

-Actuarial assumptions:

-Investment rate of return 7.15%, net of OPEB plan investment expense, including inflation from 3.00% to 6.50%, including inflation

-2.75% Inflation rate

-Salary increases Dependent upon pension system.
-Ranging

-Retirement age Experience-based table of rates that are

-specific to the type of eligibility condition.
-Last updated for the June 30, 2016, actuarial generational basis for PERS and TRS.
-RP-2014 healthy annuitant mortality table projected with Scale MP-2016 on a fully generational basis for Troopers A and B. Pre-retirement: RP-2000 nonannuitant mortality table projected with Scale AA on a fully generational basis for PERS and TRS.

-Post-retirement: RP-2000 healthy annuity mortality table projected with Scale AA on a fully Mortality rates

-RP-2014 employee mortality table projected with Scale MP-2016 on a fully generational basis for

-Troopers A and B.

-Healthcare cost trend rates

-Trend rate for pre-Medicare per capita costs of 8.5% for plan year end 2020, decreasing by 0.5% each year thereafter, until ultimate trend rate of 4.5% is reached in plan year end 2028.
-Trend rate for Medicare per capita costs of 3.1% for plan year end 2020, 9.5% for plan year-end 2021, decreasing by 0.5% each year thereafter, until ultimate trend rate of 4.5% is reached in plan year-end 2031 of 4.5% is reached in plan year-end 2031.

-Aging factors Based on the 2013 SOA Study "Health Care

-Costs - From Birth to Death'

-Expenses Health administrative expenses are included in the development of the per capita claims costs.
+Actuarial cost method Entry age normal Amortization method Level percentage of payroll, closed Amortization period 20-year closed period as of June 30, 2017 Asset valuation method Market value Actuarial assumptions: Investment rate of return 7.15%, net of OPEB plan investment expense, including inflation Inflation rate 2.75% Salary increases Dependent upon pension system.
+Ranging from 3.00% to 6.50%, including inflation Retirement age Experience-based table of rates that are specific to the type of eligibility condition.
+Last updated for the June 30, 2016, actuarial valuation.
+Mortality rates Post-retirement: RP-2000 healthy annuity mortality table projected with Scale AA on a fully generational basis for PERS and TRS.
+RP-2014 healthy annuitant mortality table projected with Scale MP-2016 on a fully generational basis for Troopers A and B. Pre-retirement: RP-2000 non- annuitant mortality table projected with Scale AA on a fully generational basis for PERS and TRS.
+RP-2014 employee mortality table projected with Scale MP-2016 on a fully generational basis for Troopers A and B. Healthcare cost trend rates Trend rate for pre-Medicare per capita costs of 8.5% for plan year end 2020, decreasing by 0.5% each year thereafter, until ultimate trend rate of 4.5% is reached in plan year end 2028.
+Trend rate for Medicare per capita costs of 3.1% for plan year end 2020, 9.5% for plan year-end 2021, decreasing by 0.5% each year thereafter, until ultimate trend rate of 4.5% is reached in plan year-end 2031.
+Aging factors Based on the 2013 SOA Study "Health Care Costs - From Birth to Death" Expenses Health administrative expenses are included in the development of the per capita claims costs.
 Operating expenses are included as a component of the annual expense.

-Date range in most recent

-experience study

-Actuarial assumptions used in June 30, 2020, valuation were based on the results of an actuarial experience study for the period July 1, 2015 - June 30, 2020.
+Date range in most recent experience study Actuarial assumptions used in the June 30, 2020, valuation were based on the results of an actuarial experience study for the period July 1, 2015 - June 30, 2020.